matheusmota/arduino-esp8266-alexa-multiple-wemo-switch/README.md

 # Esp8266 Multiple Belkin Wemo Switch Emulator

 This project aims at emulating up to 14 Belkin Wemo Switches on a single ESP8266 chip.
-The software creates multiple servers on different ports and mimics a Wemo Switch on each.
+The software creates multiple servers on different ports and mimics a Wemo Switch protocol on each.
 Later, smart devices like Amazon's Alexa/Echo/Dot are able to broadcast/find such "devices"(emulated) and control them.

 ## How to use:
 1. Download/clone the code;